jaderigby/bacon/README.md

 ### .bashrc Helper ###

-Another way, is to create a helper inside of your `.bashrc` file with this snippet:
+Another way, is to create a helper inside of your `.bashrc` file using the following snippet:

 ```
 baconFun() {